AutoResearch/autora-core/docs/index.md

-# Workflow & State Mechanics
+# States & Workflow Mechanics

 AutoRA includes core functionality for defining empirical research workflows.
 This core functionality is organized into these submodules: